-If you are the family’s sole breadwinner, or part of a dual-income household, an adequate level of life insurance should be part of your financial plan.
+If you are the sole provider for your family or contribute to a dual-income household, having a sufficient amount of life insurance should be a part of your financial planning.

-While no amount of money can take your place, the right amount of life insurance can go a long way in helping your family to replace lost income and maintain their standard of living.
-If you only have basic life insurance, chances are good that your current coverage has not kept pace with your changing needs.
+Although no amount of money can replace you, the appropriate amount of life insurance can significantly assist your family in replacing your lost income and preserving their standard of living.
+If you only have the basic coverage , it is likely your current insurance does not meet your evolving needs.

-Life Insurance through the workplace is typically offered through a company's group plan with the employer paying part or all of the policy's premium.
-Therefore, if you were to leave your current job, in most cases you will lose coverage.
-Its stays with the job.
+Typically, life insurance offered through the workplace is part of a group plan provided by the company, with the employer paying for a portion or the entire premium.
+As a result, if you depart from your current employment, you will generally lose the coverage, as it remains with the job.